 Everyone with an app idea believes that they are ready to pitch VCs and secure a large investment to bring their idea to life.
 Unfortunately, of the millions of app startups (or pre-startups) out there, very few of them are actually in a position to secure even a minimum amount of initial funding.
 In this guide, we will answer everything you want to know about how to raise seed funding and convince investors to invest in your app startup.

 Is Your App Startup Fundable?

 Often, entrepreneurs who have not been through the process of obtaining funding mistakenly assume that just having a great app idea is enough.
 It isn’t.
 These entrepreneurs are quickly humbled when they pitch their idea for the first time only to be hammered with questions that they weren’t prepared to answer.
-The truth is, an idea on it’s own has zero value to seed money investors.
+The truth is, an idea on it’s own has zero value to app investors.
 Everyone has the next idea that will “completely disrupt the industry!”; or the next “Uber for ____” idea; or the next idea for an app that will “really change our lives!”
 Mark Hurd (CEO of Oracle) once said, “Without execution, ‘vision’ is just another word for hallucination.”
 Unfortunately, very few app ideas ever become apps, and very few apps ever become fundable startups.